TommasoMoro03/IR-group-project/README.md

 There is also the option to set a parameter, --new, which allows the user to decide whether to completely refresh the crawling session,deleting the saved .txt files and the JSON file, or to resume the previous session by updating the live pages and continuing the crawl.

-### `_crawler_state/`

-This directory is used by the crawler to store its state between executions.
+The state of the crawler is saved between executions in the `_crawler_state` folder.
 It ensures that a crawling session can be paused and resumed without losing progress.
-It includes:
+This folder, when created automatically, includes:

 - **frontier.json**: stores the current standard queue (URL frontier).
 - **priority_queue.json**: stores the high-priority queue (e.g., for live or frequently updated pages).